NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 ```
 </blockquote></details><br>

-Once we have the tables, we need to limit the ideogram to only chr2 and swap the big table out for our new tables.
-To figure out how to do this, look at the help documents for **circos.initializeWithIdeogram**.
+Once we have the tables, we need to limit the ideogram to only chr2 and plot using the  tables we just generated in the first part.
+To change the ideogram, think about which parts of the circos code handled the various parts of the ideogram (**Hint:** these parts of the code are very appropriately named).

 We should also do some re-styling to get it looking right.
 Try this exercise yourself, and use the answer below if you get stuck.